The late Mark 'Billy' Lillywhite

 His training as a carver of decorative stonework and sculpture continued under the supervision of the sculptors Tim Lees and Harry Brockway on several projects, both private and on behalf of Cliveden.

-Over the last 14 years, my work has largely centred on producing new carved stonework and masonry for historic buildings, both in the UK and the Republic of Ireland.
+Over the last 14 years, his work was largely centred on producing new carved stonework and masonry for historic buildings, both in the UK and the Republic of Ireland.

-Some of the more prestigious projects I’ve been involved with have been on behalf of Cliveden.
-These include –
+Some of the more prestigious projects he was involved with were on behalf of Cliveden.
+These included –

 - statuary and carving for Linlithgow Palace, in Scotland;